freddavies/PypeIt/doc/object_finding.rst

        exposures.
 For multislit the defaults are ``maxnumber_sci = 10`` and ``maxnumber_std = 5``.
 For echelle spectrographs with short slits they are ``maxnumber_sci = 2`` and ``maxnumber_std = 1``.

+A QA plot is generated for each slit for evaluation of the object-finding step.
+See :ref:`qa-obj-find` for examples and descriptions of the plots.

 Parameters
 ==========